HL7/davinci-pdex-formulary/input/pagecontent/use_cases_and_overview.md

 <a name="Shopping for Health Plans"></a>
 #### Shopping for Health Plans
 <p>
   This use case allows a consumer to compare the drug coverage of several different health plans and determine which plan has the lowest plan level estimated cost, personalized to the consumers's set of medications.
-The mobile application retrieves the consumer's medication list from an electronic health record system where the consumer's patient data is stored.
-This security and privacy of a patient's access to their health information is beyond the scope of this Implementation Guide.
+The mobile application retrieves the consumer's medication list from an electronic health record system where the consumer's patient data is stored (outside the scope of this implementation guide).
 The consumer could also independently maintain their medication list in the mobile application or elsewhere.
 The mobile application identifies the relevant formulary endpoint through means that are beyond the scope of this implementation guide (see <a href="index.html#disclaimers-and-assumptions">Disclaimers and Assumptions</a>).
 For each payer, the mobile application queries the payer's formulary service to retrieve the list of health plans provided by that payer.
 Then, for each plan,the mobile application queries the formulary service to retrieve the plan-level estimated costs specific to the consumer's medication list.
 </p>
 <p>
-  Access to the formulary service should not require authentication, and the server should not maintain any records that could associate the consumer with the medication list that was queried.
+  Non-authenticated access should not maintain any records that could associate a consumer with the medications queried.
 </p>
 <p>&nbsp;</p>
 <p><img style="width: 100%; height: auto;" src="Slide2.jpg" /></p>